Episode 523 (Neighbours): Conception

 Kylie Minogue (left) and Jason Donovan (right) portrayed Charlene Mitchell and Scott Robinson, respectively.

 By 1987, Scott Robinson (Jason Donovan) and Charlene Mitchell (Kylie Minogue) had become a popular couple with Neighbours viewers, who dubbed them "TV's Romeo and Juliet" because they were from feuding families.
 Following months of dating, Scott asked Charlene to move in with him.
 After "stuffier viewers" became outraged at the idea of the unwed couple moving in together, the producers decided that they should get married instead.
 Donovan recalled that the producers thought a wedding would be "the perfect climax" to Scott and Charlene's long-running relationship, as well as an instant ratings winner.

 Speaking to James Oram, author of Neighbours: Behind the Scenes, Minogue thought the marriage would bring controversial subjects, such as pre-marital sex and HIV/AIDS, into focus.
-Donovan agreed, saying there was "a valid moral point behind it."
+Donovan agreed, saying there was "a valid moral point behind it".
 Executive producer Reg Watson noted how each character in the show expressed a different point of view about the wedding.
-Some, like Scott's father Jim (Alan Dale), thought it was "stupid" for a couple just out of school to get married, while others, like Charlene's mother Madge (Anne Charleston), believed it was romantic.
+Some, such as Scott's father, Jim (Alan Dale), thought it was "stupid" for a couple just out of school to get married, while others, such as Charlene's mother, Madge (Anne Charleston), believed it was romantic.
 Watson believed the storyline would have repercussions for everyone.
 Ray Harding wrote the script for Episode 523.
 Bruce Andrews from Charles Sturt University noted that it is one of only a few Neighbours episodes to include the entire cast.